No. 20 Va. Tech rallies in 2nd half, beats No. 8 Virginia

 BLACKSBURG, Va.
 (AP) — Keve Aluma scored a career-high 29 points to lead No. 20 Virginia Tech to a 65-51 win over No. 8 Virginia on Saturday night.

-Aluma hit 10 of 15 shots from the floor, including two 3-pointers to help the Hokies (13-3, 7-2 Atlantic Coast Conference) rally from a 10-point deficit in the second half.
-The victory snapped a four-game losing streak to the rival Cavaliers.
+Aluma hit 10 of 15 shots from the floor, including two 3-pointers, to help the Hokies (13-3, 7-2 Atlantic Coast Conference) rally from a 10-point deficit in the second half.
+The victory snapped a four-game losing streak to the rival Cavaliers and marked the Hokies’ fourth victory over a ranked team this season.

+“It’s significant now,” Virginia Tech coach Mike Young said.
+“But let’s hit the brake.
+It’s late January.
+They’re not putting a crown on anybody’s head in January.
+We’ve got a bunch of head-knockers to go. … Great win for us.
+We played a really good ball game against a really, really good team, but let’s hang on.
+We’ve got a lot more to look forward to, we hope.”

 Jay Huff paced Virginia (11-3, 7-1) with 13 points.
 The Cavaliers saw their seven-game winning streak and 15-game ACC winning streak halted.